 Wired vs. Wireless

 Sidecar works either wirelessly or wired.
 In wired mode, Sidecar requires a compatible USB-C cable.
-For an iPad with a Lightning port, users will need a Lightning-to-USB-C cable. iPad users with a USB-C port (11-inch iPad Pro, 12.9-inch iPad Pro - 3rd or 4th generation) will need a USB-C-to-USB-C cable.
+For an iPad with a Lightning port, users will need a Lightning-to-USB-C cable. iPad users with a USB-C port (11-inch iPad Pro, 12.9-inch iPad Pro, iPad Air 4) will need a USB-C-to-USB-C cable.

 To use Sidecar wirelessly, the two devices will need to be within 10 meters (30 feet), with Bluetooth, Wi-Fi, and Handoff turned on.